 One of the most time consuming tasks business owners have on their to-do list is social media marketing.
 That’s why having a social media scheduler to automate your posts is one of the best ways to start lessening your workload.

 Buffer is a great tool to automate your social media posts.
 It’s user friendly and there isn’t much of a learning curve if you want something simple.
-I think this is a great social media scheduler for people who are just starting out.
+This is a great social media scheduler for people who are just starting out.
 You can test it out for free so you really have nothing to lose if you want to try it!

 I like the calendar view in Buffer because it makes it easier when planning your social media posts.
 They also have an extension for your web browser so you can easily add any page to your social media queue.